Please note that Tapas no longer supports Internet Explorer.

 He smiled and held it out to me.
 “Do you want to touch it?”

-I reached out my hand and ran it along the slimy surface.
+I ran my hand along the slimy surface.
 “How’d you do that?”

 “A lot of practice.”
-He placed the salmon back in the water and released it.
-It darted up the stream.
-“I could teach you, if you want.”
+Titus placed the fish in the water and released it.
+It darted upstream.
+“I could teach you if you want.”
 He puffed out his chest.

-I watched the fish splash over the rocks.
+I watched the salmon splash over the rocks.
 “That’s okay.
 I wouldn’t be very good.”

 “Next time we see one, I’ll show you how.”
 Titus grabbed my arm and pulled me into the water.